 One thing people always ask me is when they should harvest their plants.
 This free PDF doc gives a perfect idea of when to cut your plants.

-Lighting and the flowering stage
+Lighting and the flowering light cycle

 Many growers will decide to change lights to an HPS lamp or will continue using their full spectrum LED grow lights to get the plants as much light as possible.
 These are efficient and give off large amounts of photonic energy, which is perfect for all the bud development that is going on.